 Wild Canyon Adventures has the largest zip lining circuit in Baja.
 There are eight zip lines of varying lengths, with the longest coming in at 2,673 feet.
 That’s the same length as nine football fields!
 Some lines are solo and others are tandem, how you go is up to you.
 Kids must be 8 years old and weight at least 55 pounds.
 Zip lining through the canyons on the longest lines in Cabo is an adventure you will never forget!

 If your family loves to hike, there are plenty of opportunities in the Los Cabos area.
-Check with your hotel for nearby spots and make sure to bring hats, sunscreen, lots of water, and the right shoes wherever you go.
+Check with your hotel for nearby spots and bring hats, sunscreen, lots of water, and the right shoes wherever you go.

 3. Whale watching